zbpetersbuf/CP1-24-final/README.md

 Repeat this 20 times keeping the periodic parameters the same and record each time one csv and one markdown file.

 *Algorithm  task: (24 points):*
-- write ONE python module that implements importable functions including docstrings and pytest unit tests (seperate file starting with `test_`) for all functions:
+- write ONE python module named: `final.py` that implements importable functions including docstrings and pytest unit tests (seperate file starting with `test_final.py`) for all functions:
    - function that converts Fahrenheit to Kelvin (3)
    - parser that reads out the temperature of one markdown file (4)
    - filename lister that generates programmatically (using the python `os` library) a list of your markdown file based on a filename filter (eg filename contains `experimentname` (4)